 A reasonable level of fitness is required.
 Along the walk, expect to see plenty of stunning natural formations, and the occasional mountain goat!

 The walk finishes quite literally on the beach, and many people choose to cool off in the waters before catching the ferry back towards their bus.
-You might be interested in this Samaria guide for more information on the hike.

 3. Try The Food